juliangut/scrolls/ssh/readme.md

 ### Aliases

-To alias a server and avoid selecting user to that server
+To alias a server and take advantage of using the alias in CLI

 ```bash
 Host alias_name